derhuerst/stable-public-transport-ids/readme.md

 // This string will be used for all non-globally-unique pieces
 // of identifying information (e.g. IDs from the provider).
-// You could use the canonical abbreviation of the transit operator. const dataSource = 'some-data-source'
+// You could use the canonical abbreviation of the organization that generates and/or manages the stop IDs. const namespace = 'some-data-source'

 // The following implementation is simplified for demonstration purposes.
 // In practice, it should handle as many cases as possible: